 Mount Lofty House, Adelaide Hills

 Stay on a 12-hectare estate in the Adelaide Hills with views over the verdant Piccadilly Valley.
-Built by pastoralist and barrister Arthur Hardy in 1852, the stately sandstone manor house is looking splendid after a $6-million refurbishment.
-There are 32 guest rooms and suites, all with king-sized beds and most with outdoor areas and original work by local artist Stephen Trebilcock on the walls.
-(Four self-contained cottages are also available.)
+Built by pastoralist and barrister Arthur Hardy in 1852, the stately sandstone manor house is looking splendid after a refurbishment.
+There are 32 guest rooms and suites, all with king-sized beds and most with outdoor areas and original work by local artist Stephen Trebilcock on the walls, as well as four self-contained and 14 suites in its soon-to-open luxury lodge, Sequoia.
 Meanwhile, three-hatted restaurant Hardy’s Verandah continues to dazzle under the direction of head chef Jin Choi, whose menu infuses the valley’s best produce with flavours from Asia.
 The original wine cellar has also been renovated and guests can enjoy a private tasting from among the 3500 bottles.
 Want more grapes?
-Treatments at Stables Day Spa include a facial using pure shiraz, grape seed and resveratrol (an antioxidant compound found in red grape skins) that will put the rosiness back in your cheeks.
+Treatments at Gatekeepers Day Spa include seasonal winter and summer facial that utilise healingh ingredients that will put the rosiness back in your cheeks.